luisscholl/japanese-card-templates-for-anki/README.md

 The *translation* field should contain the word in your native language (or any other language, which you want to use) and should always be present.

 The *type* field is used to show the type of a word when it is important.
 Currently only verb types are implemented.
 For compatability with future versions, it should be one of *ichidan-verb*, *godan-verb*, *irregular-verb*, *noun*, *i-adjective*, *na-adjective*, *name*, *adverb*, or *other* and should always be present.

+4. Card styling is optimized for mobile layouts for now.
+If you use the desktop version, please resize the window to fit your needs.
+Most sizes are calculated from the horizontal width of the window.

+5. Writing cards do not work as intended in AnkiWeb for now.
+There is an offset between your input and where my code thinks your input is.

+6. AnkiDroid support was not tested as I do not own an Android device.

 ## Decks